The equivalent medium for the elastic scattering by many small rigid bodies and applications: Introduction and statement of the results

 \item Assume that the background medium is modeled by variable mass density $\rho>1$ in $\Omega$.
 If we remove small bodies from $\Omega$ with appropriate $K$ and/ or capacitance $\bold{C}_0$ so that $\rho-(K +1)c\omega^{-2}=1$, then the new elastic material will behave every where in $\mathbb{R}^3$ as the background medium.
-Hence the new material will not scatter the sent incident waves, i.e. the region $\Omega$ modeled by $\rho$ will be cloaked. \end{enumerate}
+Hence the new material will not scatter the sent incident waves at the given frequency $\omega$, i.e. the region $\Omega$ modeled by $\rho$ will be cloaked at that frequency. \end{enumerate}

-The 'equivalent' behavior between a collection of, appropriately dense, small holes and an extended penetrable obstacle modeled by an additive potential was already observed by Cioranescu and Murat \cite{C-M:1979, C-M:1997} and also the references therein, where the coefficient $K$ is reduced to zero since locally they have only one hole.
+The 'equivalent' behavior between a collection of, appropriately dense, small holes and an extended penetrable obstacle modeled by an additive potential was already observed by Cioranescu and Murat \cite{DC-FM:Book:BB1979, DC-FM:Book:BB1997} and also the references therein, where the coefficient $K$ is reduced to zero since locally they have only one hole.
 Their analysis is based on the homogenization theory for which they assume that the obstacles are distributed periodically, see also \cite{B-L-P:1978} and \cite{J-K-O:1994}.

 In the results presented here, we do not need such periodicity and no homogenization is used.
 Instead, the analysis is based on the invertibility properties of the algebraic system (\ref{fracqcfracmain}) and the precise treatment of the summation in the dominant terms of (\ref{x oustdie1 D_m farmainp-near})-(\ref{x oustdie1 D_m farmains-near}).
 This analysis was already tested for the acoustic model in \cite{DPC-SM13-3}.
-Compared to \cite{DPC-SM13-3}, here, in addition to the difficulties coming from the vector character of the Lam\'e system, we improved the order of the error estimate, i.e. $O(a^{\min\{\gamma, \frac{1}{3}, \frac{3}{2}-3t\}})$ instead of $O(a^{\min\{\gamma, \frac{1}{3}-\frac{4}{5}t\}})$ which , for $t:=\frac{1}{3}$ for instance, reduce to $O(a^{\min\{\gamma, \frac{1}{3}\}})$ and $O(a^{\min\{\gamma, \frac{1}{15}}\})$ respectively.
+Compared to \cite{DPC-SM13-3}, here, in addition to the difficulties coming from the vector character of the Lam\'e system, we improved the order of the error estimate, i.e. $O(\epsilon^{\min\{\gamma, \frac{1}{3}, \frac{3}{2}-3t\}})$ instead of $O(\epsilon^{\min\{\gamma, \frac{1}{3}-\frac{4}{5}t\}})$ which, for $t:=\frac{1}{3}$ for instance, reduce to $O(\epsilon^{\min\{\gamma, \frac{1}{3}\}})$ and $O(\epsilon^{\min\{\gamma, \frac{1}{15}}\})$ respectively.